 Miniature Yorkshire Terriers because of their petite size do not need an

 abundance of space and are well suited for apartment living.

 This breed does best in families with older, gentle children who will

 respect their small size and not tease them.
 Little tots might accidently fall upon them during playtime

 The Yorkie is an ideal companion for

-the elderly or less active family.
+the senior or less active family.
 Exercise and space requirements are very modest, they bond very closely to

 their owners and are very affectionate little dogs.